pierky/arouteserver/tools/playground/README.rst

 This is a Docker-based playground that can be use to experiment with ARouteServer.

-It offers and environment with several actors, configured to represents specific scenarios that can often be found on a real IX platform: a route server, some clients that announce some good and some bad routes, a looking glass.
+It offers and environment with several actors, configured to represent specific scenarios that can often be found on a real IX platform: a route server, some clients that announce some good and some bad routes, a looking glass.

 The idea is to let the users play with the whole environment and see how easy it is to deploy a secure, feature-rich route server.